Stable-1/2 Bridges and Insurance: Introduction

-We use a stable-1/2 random bridge to model the paid-claims process (i.e.~cumulative amount paid to-date) of an insurance company.
+We use a stable-$\half$ random bridge to model the paid-claims process (i.e.~cumulative amount paid to date) of an insurance company.
 The losses contributing to the paid-claims process are assumed to have occurred in a fixed interval of time.
 Sometimes claims-handling information about individual losses is known, such as that contained in police or loss-adjuster reports.
-In the model presented here, such information is disregarded, and the paid-claims process is regarded as providing all relevant information.
-We derive the conditional distribution of the company's total liability given the paid-claims process.
-We then estimate recoveries from reinsurance treaties on the total liability.
+In the model we present, the paid-claims process is regarded as providing all relevant information.
+We derive the conditional distribution of the company's total liability given the paid-claims process, and then estimate recoveries from reinsurance treaties on the total liability.
 The expressions arising in such estimates are similar to the expectations encountered in the pricing of call spreads on stock prices.

-We shall examine the upper-tail of the conditional distribution of the ultimate liability, and find that it is as heavy as the \emph{a priori} tail.
+We examine the upper tail of the conditional distribution of the ultimate liability, and show that it is as heavy as the \emph{a priori} tail.
 This has an interesting interpretation in the case when the insurer is exposed to a catastrophic loss.
 At time $t<T$, the probability of a catastrophic loss occurring in the interval $[t,T]$ decreases as $t$ approaches $T$.
 However, in some sense, the \emph{size} of a catastrophic loss does not decrease as $t$ approaches $T$, since the tail of the conditional distribution of the cumulative loss does not thin.

-When the \emph{a priori} total loss distribution is a generalized inverse-Gaussian distribution, we find that the model is particularly tractable.
+When the \emph{a priori} total loss has a generalized inverse-Gaussian distribution, the model is particularly tractable.
 We present a family of special cases where the expected total loss can be expressed as a rational function of the current value of the paid-claims process.
 That is, each member of the family is a martingale that can be written as a rational function of an increasing process.